ActivityWatch/docs/src/installing-from-source.rst

    make package

-When the packaging is done you will have :code:`./dist` folder where you can find a zipped version and an unzipped :code:`activitywatch` folder, you can move or copy that folder anywhere you need and set :code:`aw-qt` to run from startup.
+When the packaging is done you will have a :code:`./dist` folder where you can find:

+ - A :code:`activitywatch` folder, you can move or copy that folder anywhere you need and set :code:`aw-qt` to run from startup.
+ - A zipped version of the folder.
+ - (on Windows) An installer.